grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 [Contact points](ref:contact-points) determine the notification message and where notifications are sent.
 For example, you might have a contact point that sends notifications to an email address, to Slack, to an incident management system (IRM) such as Grafana OnCall or Pagerduty, or to a webhook.

-In the alert rule, you can configure the contact point to receive the alert notifications or use notification policies instead.
+In the alert rule, you can choose a contact point to receive the alert notifications or use notification policies instead.

 ### Notification policies